 Seed and seedling diseases of soybean are difficult to manage, and the different pathogens and diseases require different management approaches.
 Thus, accurate diagnosis can help in managing them.

 In general, these diseases can be reduced by planting good-quality seed in well-drained, non-compacted fields.
-Delaying planting until soils are >55°F and relatively dry to allow for rapid emergence and growth can be beneficial.
+Delaying planting until soils are warmer than 55 degrees F and relatively dry to allow for rapid emergence and growth can be beneficial.
 Crop rotation and tillage may be of some benefit.
 Genetic resistance in soybean varieties is only clearly available for managing Phytophthora infections.

 Fungicidal seed treatments may reduce seed and seedling diseases.
 Seed treatments with two or more active ingredients should typically be used.
 For example, products containing mefenoxam (ApronXL®) or metalayl (Allegiance®) can be effective against Pythium and Phytophthora, and products containing fludioxonil (Maxim®) or a strobilurin product (azoxystrobin, trifloxystrobin, or pyraclostrobin) may help to reduce damage from true fungi such as Fusarium and Rhizoctonia.